AlayaNetwork/alaya-truffle/docs/source/getting-started/interacting-with-your-contracts.md

 ## Introduction

-If you were writing raw requests to the Ethereum network yourself in order to interact with your contracts, you'd soon realize that writing these requests is clunky and cumbersome.
+If you were writing raw requests to the PlatON network yourself in order to interact with your contracts, you'd soon realize that writing these requests is clunky and cumbersome.
 As well, you might find that managing the state for each request you've made is complicated.
 Fortunately, Truffle takes care of this complexity for you, to make interacting with your contracts a breeze.

 ## Reading and writing data

-The Ethereum network makes a distinction between writing data to the network and reading data from it, and this distinction plays a significant part in how you write your application.
+The PlatON network makes a distinction between writing data to the network and reading data from it, and this distinction plays a significant part in how you write your application.
 In general, writing data is called a `transaction` whereas reading data is called a `call`.
 Transactions and calls are treated very differently, and have the following characteristics.

 ### Transactions